chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 ### Fund your account

-To deploy your smart contract on the Cronos testnet, you will need some Test CRO tokens.
+To deploy your smart contract on the Cronos testnet, you will need some test CRO tokens.
 See the [Cronos faucet](https://cronos.org/faucet).

 ### Set up the environment and configuration files